What Are Social Cooperatives?

-In countries where social cooperatives are have a long history with deep constitutional roots, their benefits are widely recognized and include:
+In countries with a longstanding tradition of social cooperatives, their benefits are widely recognized and include:

-Draw on diverse membership to co-create care services, moving away from top-down models.
+They leverage their diverse membership to co-create care services, moving away from traditional top-down models.

-Provide fulfilling jobs and membership satisfaction to various disadvantaged and marginalized populations.
+Social cooperatives provide fulfilling employment opportunities and membership satisfaction to disadvantaged and marginalized populations.

-Deliver some of the best quality care with high satisfaction among both providers and recipients.
+They deliver high-quality care, achieving high satisfaction levels among both providers and recipients.

-By providing services to those in need and integrating disadvantaged individuals into the workforce, social cooperatives play a crucial role in supporting the community and addressing its specific needs.
+By offering services to those in need and integrating disadvantaged individuals into the workforce, social cooperatives play a crucial role in supporting and addressing specific community needs.

-RMEOC is leading a team of experienced volunteer researchers to compile a comprehensive report on social cooperatives, detailing their history, structure, and case studies from around the world.
+RMEOC is leading a team of experienced volunteer researchers to compile a comprehensive report on social cooperatives, detailing their history, structure, and global case studies.

 This vibrant, interactive Community of Practice will cover best practices, innovative strategies, and practical insights to support the growth and sustainability of social cooperatives.